Orasund/Orasund.github.io/_posts/2022-10-08-investigating-design-patterns.md

     {mediator | state = fun mediator.state}
 ```

-The Mediator is a Dict containing update functions.
+The Mediator is a dictionary containing update functions.

 ## ❌ Memento Pattern